OfficeDev/office-js-docs-pr/word/README.md

 # Word JavaScript APIs

-Welcome to the Word Javascript API documentation repository.
+Welcome to the Word JavaScript API documentation repository.
 Here you'll find what you'll need to create the next generation of Word add-ins in Office 2016 for Windows (if you can't find it, open an issue).
-The new Word Javascript APIs provide Word-specific functionality related to documents, paragraphs, content controls, and other common Word objects.
+The new Word JavaScript APIs provide Word-specific functionality related to documents, paragraphs, content controls, and other common Word objects.
 This API complements the functionality of our existing Office.js library.

 This documentation is [published on MSDN](https://msdn.microsoft.com/EN-US/library/office/mt616496.aspx).